Travel insurance for pre-existing conditions

 • Travel disruption, for example, because of volcanic ash, tsunami or another natural disaster

-Step 3: If you still can't get cover or it's still eye-wateringly expensive, contact a broker
+Step 3: If you still can't get cover or it's eye-wateringly expensive, contact a broker

-Specialist brokers can help you find insurers that cover non-standard medical conditions, or non-standard trips.
+Specialist travel insurance brokers can help you find firms that cover non-standard medical conditions, or non-standard trips.
 To find one, see the British Insurance Brokers' Association website.

 Always double-check the level of cover offered before taking out a policy as well as providers' websites for any info about coronavirus.